-There will be wild price swings and volatility.
+It's really early in the game- there will be wild price swings and volatility!
 If you’re prone to getting your emotions involved in your investments (as most of us are) then cryptocurrencies may not be your bag.

 By the way, if you need a handy and powerful tool to manage all your invesments (including crypto) in one place, check out Personal Capital- It's Awesome!